 This is—this is a mindset.
 This is how Donald thinks.
 And it’s funny, but it’s also really troubling.

 That’s exactly how I feel about reading Millon.
-The Times’ devastating analysis of Trump’s mental ticks falls into place.
+The Times’ devastating analysis of Trump’s mental tics falls into place.
 The monster has a name.
 Diagnosis—even unofficial diagnosis—is comforting.
 And once you know what’s wrong, you can start to treat the problem.

 Except you can’t treat it, not in this case.
 For one thing, there is no accepted treatment for narcissistic personality disorder.
 But in a larger sense, it turns out that Trump’s mental health is not the thing most in need of treatment.